ProSource | 9/8/2015 | Project Tips

 Less strenuous work, but still worthy of savings, is painting.
 It’s time consuming, but not difficult and doing it yourself can save a great deal in labor charges.
 It’s also fulfilling to see the finished project after a hard day’s work!

-But whether you purchase the materials yourself, or have a contractor do it, be sure the materials are high quality.
+When it comes to purchasing the materials, ensure they are top quality—like those found at your local ProSource Wholesale Showroom.
 Low quality materials might save you a bit of money now, but they won’t pay off in the long run, especially in rooms like your kitchen, that are exposed to water and constant use.

 6. Set Up A Payment Schedule